vinay-sj/python-flask-microservices/README.md

 ## Technology stack that we used and learned in this project

-1. Terraform
+1. Terraform: <TODO info about what it is and adv of it>
-2. Docker
+2. Docker: <TODO info about what it is and adv of it>
-3. Datadog for monitoring and synthetic test
+3. Datadog for monitoring and synthetic test <TODO info about what it is and adv of it>
-4. AWS
+4. AWS <TODO info about what it is and adv of it>

 ## Usecases of each of the technology in our project

-1. Terraform:
+1. Terraform: <TODO More info to add here>

-2. Docker:
+2. Docker: <TODO More info to add here>

-3. Datadog monitoring and synthetic test
+3. Datadog monitoring and synthetic test: <TODO More info to add here>

-4. AWS
+4. AWS: <TODO More info to add here>

 ## Steps for setting up Jenkins server, CICD pipeline.